HL7/phd/input/pagecontent/ProfileConsumers.md

 {% fragment Observation/temperature-observation JSON EXCEPT:effectiveDateTime %}

 ##### The Coincident Time Stamp extension
-The consumer can obtain further information about the time stamp from the coincident time stamp Observation identified by the profile value ["http://hl7.org/fhir/uv/phd/StructureDefinition/PhdCoincidentTimeStampObservation"](StructureDefinition-PhdCoincidentTimeStampObservation.html).
-A reference to a coincident time stamp Observation may be present in the [CoincidentTimeStampReference](StructureDefinition-CoincidentTimeStampReference.html) extension.
+The consumer can obtain further information about the time stamp from a referenced coincident time stamp Observation identified by the profile value ["http://hl7.org/fhir/uv/phd/StructureDefinition/PhdCoincidentTimeStampObservation"](StructureDefinition-PhdCoincidentTimeStampObservation.html).
+This reference may be present in the [CoincidentTimeStampReference](StructureDefinition-CoincidentTimeStampReference.html) extension.
 If the reference is NOT present, it means that the PHD did not provide a time stamp, and the PHG used the time of reception as the time stamp.
 PHDs that send stored data shall include time stamps in their measurements.

-If the PHD sent the measurement with a time stamp, there will be an Observation.extension element referencing the coincident time stamp Observation resource.
 The Coincident Time Stamp Observation can be used to determine the PHD's timeline and clock status.
-This Coincident Time Stamp can also be used to see if the PHG needed to correct the time stamp, and if it did, by how much.
+It can also be used to see if the PHG needed to correct the time stamp, and if it did, by how much.
 An example of the Coincident Time Stamp extension is shown below:

 {% fragment Observation/temperature-observation JSON EXCEPT:extension[1] %}